 How can you develop strong business acumen?

-No that you what business acumen is, it must be comforting to know that anyone can learn the skills to obtain strong business acumen
+Now that you know what business acumen is, it must be comforting to know that anyone can learn the skills to obtain strong business acumen

 Through personal mentoring, through experiential learning through business simulations, and even through board games!